Baby Research Center Nijmegen

-In the Baby Research Center (BRC) we investigate infants' social, cognitive and linguistic development and health in the first five years of life.
+In the Baby & Child Research Centre we investigate infants' social, cognitive and linguistic development and health in the first six years of life.
 We also investigate which factors influence this development.
 Examples of such factors are the mother’s health during pregnancy and the caregiving the baby receives.

-The BRC is located at two main locations in Nijmegen, the Radboud University on Montessorilaan 3 and since recently also at the Max Planck Institute Wundtlaan 1.
+The Baby & Child Research Centre is located at two main locations in Nijmegen, the Radboud University on Montessorilaan 3 and since recently also at the Max Planck Institute Wundtlaan 1.
 In addition, we run studies at the Donders Institute and the Behavioural Science Institute in Nijmegen.

 The original Baby Research Center was set up in 1999 by Professor Dr. Anne Cutler after when she won the prestigious Spinoza Prize.
 The Baby Research Center was the first babylab in the Netherlands studying the language development of infants beween zero and 4 years of age.
 The Baby Research Center expanded to the Baby & Child Research Centre in 2017, and will study language development in infants and young children from zero to up to six years of age.